-So, to achieve that goal of getting employed, let me outline some steps and things to think about, before walking into a gym to apply for a job.
+OK, sales aside, let me now outline some steps and things to think about, before walking into a gym to apply for a job.

-Anyone who is serious about becoming a personal trainer has to educate themselves to learning.
+Anyone who is serious about becoming a personal trainer has to educate themselves to stay educated.
 There is no getting around this crucial fact.
 That means:

 2. Learning as much as possible about exercise, after getting certified

-Those who only go into the fitness business because they learned “convict workouts” while in prison, won’t stand a chance of getting hired as a personal trainer in most health clubs today.
+Those who only go into the fitness business because they learned “convict workouts” while in prison won't stand a chance of getting hired as a personal trainer in most health clubs today.
+That's because those types of workouts are likely too difficult for the average person and have an increased risk of injury.
+If you injure your clients, you won't be making much money from them.

-Becoming as educated as possible about the world of exercise and personal training will not only give people a leg up on getting a job in a gym ―but it will also help that person to be a successful personal trainer, especially if they one day decide to make the leap to becoming self-employed.
+Becoming as educated as possible about the world of exercise and personal training will not only give you a leg up on getting a job in a gym ―but it will also help that person to be a successful personal trainer, especially if they one day decide to make the leap to becoming self-employed.

 Tip.
-For those who don’t know about the different types of personal trainer certifications, it’s a good idea to go to local gyms and ask the manager for a list of the certification organizations they do accept.
-Not all gyms accept all certifications so by asking for the list, people can save time.
+For those who don't know about the different types of personal trainer certifications, it's a good idea to go to local gyms and ask the manager for a list of the certification organizations they do accept.
+Not all gyms accept all certifications.
+So, by asking for the list, you can save time.

 See my how to be a personal trainer review for more info on this.